Curious About Creatine? Here Are The Functional Health Care Perspectives

 In order to remain safe & get the most out of a creatine supplementation plan, I recommend the following:

-Know the details your blood chemistry and foundational health before considering or initiating any supplementation - be sure to utilize a qualified functional health care professional for this review and also to have a medical physical exam.
+2. Know the details your blood chemistry and foundational health before considering or initiating any supplementation - be sure to utilize a qualified functional health care professional for this review and also to have a medical physical exam.
 While rare, episodes of severe kidney events have been recorded in young people with no medical or functional evaluation of biochemistry.
 (Note: LDH is always on the blood testing list at True Nature, unlike in most conventional medical offices - it is key to elements of the Krebs cycle/ATP production.
-Also always tested at True Nature are functional methylation markers - this has connection with our ability to synthesize creatine in addition to other concerns such as detox.)
+Also always tested at True Nature are liver and kidney markers, as well as functional methylation markers - this has connection with our ability to synthesize creatine in addition to other concerns such as detox.)

-I do not recommend the loading procedures, as many are more symptomatic with them.
+4. I do not recommend the loading procedures, as many are more symptomatic with them.
 Simply take a regular daily dose of 3-5 grams - beginning slowly is advised, and always back down if symptoms arise.
 3-4 weeks of a daily dose will begin to provide the benefits.
+Of special note also is that not everyone needs or tolerates the full recommended dose…hair loss and excess urination can occur for some, even without underlying organ stresses.

-Continue to monitor your basic blood chemistry throughout supplementation, approximately every 3 months.
+6. Continue to monitor your basic blood chemistry throughout supplementation, approximately every 3 months.
 (This is especially crucial for vegans and vegetarians who may need to supplement in order to have adequate levels of creatine.)
+In those with high muscle mass and/or very high protein diets, the addition of cystatin-C in blood testing is recommended.
+It is not influenced by these factors, is formed at a constant rate and well filtered by healthy kidneys.
+Testing creatinine can falsely reflect increased creatine turnover in some cases.

 Please email me today to discuss an intelligent, safe, personal approach to your health needs.
 Julie@truenaturehealthconsulting.com